Albany County hits highest one day total for positive COVID-19 cases

 Restrictions under the zoned strategy will come in phases, the yellow zone being its first.

-The yellow phase means a 25 percent max capacity on in-and-outdoor gatherings and 50 percent capacity inside houses of worship.
+The yellow phase means a 25% max capacity on in-and-outdoor gatherings and 50% capacity inside houses of worship.

 “We’re going in the wrong direction.
 We have to be cautious,” McCoy said.

-There have been a few places in New York that have already hit the yellow zone.
-Those places are mainly in the western and southern part of New York.
+There have been a few places in New York that have already hit the yellow zone, mainly in the western and southern parts of the state.

 County-by-county Coronavirus Tracker